Gurjar agitation in Rajasthan: Background

+In 2019, Congress CM Ashok Gehlot increase reservation of MBC from 1% to 5%.
+The Gurjar vote bank would have shifted towards the Congress, so the BJP inducted Kirori Singh Bainsla into the BJP to attract the Gurjar votebank.

 Violence

-Gujjars mainly targeted the Jaipur-Delhi, Jaipur-Agra, and the Mumbai-Delhi transport routes as they believed it would capture the attention of the government and media altogether and resorted to violence when security forces tried to clear the roads and railways.
+Gurjars mainly targeted the Jaipur-Delhi, Jaipur-Agra, and the Mumbai-Delhi transport routes as they believed it would capture the attention of the government and media altogether and resorted to violence when security forces tried to clear the roads and railways.
 Many Gurjars alleged the role of home minister and chief minister as provocative and oppressive.
 They blamed the government for giving the agitation a violent turn by firing at people gathering around Patoli village whose bodies were then preserved using salt and ice for the duration of the entire period of agitation.
 The demand for punishment for those responsible for killing the villagers was added to that of gaining the reservation.
 The news of dead bodies lying without cremation attracted many Gurjars from far off areas and even other states which added to the numbers of agitators who were now beyond the control of the police or the rapid action force and thus the Indian Army was called in.
 However, the violence only stopped after some assurances from the government.

 Police in Sikandra town fired at protesters who torched a police station and two buses and shot and wounded a policeman, said Amanjit Singh Gill, Rajasthan's director-general of police.
 Protesters also burned down a police station in the nearby village of Chandra Guddaji, Gill said.
 Fifteen demonstrators died Friday when police fired live ammunition and tear gas to halt rioting, said Singh.
 A police officer was also beaten to death.
 At least 70 injured people were hospitalized in Jaipur, the state capital, and the town of Dausa.

 Demonstrators blocked a major highway linking Jaipur to Agra — site of the world-famous Taj Mahal monument — stranding thousands of people.
 Thousands of army, police, and paramilitary forces patrolled villages to control the violence.

 Sporadic violence began again on 26 May when more than 36 towns observed a bandh to protest the police firing into the crowds.
 Six wagons of a goods train on its way to Agra derailed near Bandikui station in Dausa district due to tampering of rail tracks, allegedly by the Gurjars.
 Northern railway cancelled nine trains passing through Rajasthan and diverted several others to different routes.